mattyslaterr/hike-seo/README.md

 Please refer to the .env.example as the environment file for setup.
 You can create your own admin account via /register to access the staff portal to login and view bookings, and add in blocked booking slots.

 The environment is hooked into a MailTrap inbox I have setup.
-If any additional accounts need to be added to the inbox to login to view, please let me know.
+Due to being on the free plan, I would recommend setting up another free inbox and update the SMTP credentials to see the mails sent as I am unable to add users to my inbox.

 ## Notes
 Given the time constraints, some stuff is definitely lacking that I would have loved to fixed or improve on.